-Mr. Mansoor Ebrahim Al-Mahmoud is a member of the Group Audit and Compliance Committee and has been a member of the Board of Directors since 2004.
+Mr. Mansoor Ebrahim Al-Mahmoud is the Chairman of the GBACC and has been a member of the Board of Directors since 2004.
 Mr. Al-Mahmoud is a member of the board of directors of Qatari Diar, Hassad Food Company, Enterprise Qatar and Doha Film Institute.
 Mr. Al-Mahmoud has a Bachelor's degree in Business Administration from George Washington University in the United States.